 How easily can pickup times be changed during the contract period?

-Are fees applied when pickup date change requests are made?
+Are fees applied when requests are made to change pickup dates?

-How has your operations changed in the wake of the coronavirus pandemic?
+How have your operations changed in the wake of the coronavirus pandemic?

 What measures will be taken if one of your employees contracts the coronavirus?